Skip to content

 • No fee is required to start your application.
 You will be asked to pay the nonrefundable application fee only upon submitting the application.

-• Review expectations for TOEFL and IELTS Academic tests (non-native English speakers only).
-The scores of successful applicants are typically above 103 on the TOEFL with 25 on the written section; IELTS are at least a 7.5 score with 7 on the written section.
+• Review expectations for TOEFL, IELTS, and Duolingo Academic tests (non-native English speakers only).
+The scores of successful students typically score above 103 on the TOEFL with a 25 or above on the writing section, 7.5 or above on the IELTS with a 7.0 or above on the writing section, and 135 or above on Duolingo.
 We do not accept Cambridge English Exam or TOEFL iTP test scores.
 Be sure to schedule your test appointment as early as possible, so that the test does not delay your application.
-You can also submit an interview and writing sample from InitialView to supplement your application, but these cannot replace the TOEFL or IELTS scores.
+You can also submit an interview and writing sample from InitialView to supplement your application, but these cannot replace the TOEFL, IELTS, or Duolingo scores.

 • When you apply, choose your program thoughtfully.
 You may apply to only one of Harvard Summer School’s college programs for high school students per year.